ThePhoDit/ModMail/README.md

 ## How do I setup the bot?

-Please, read the documentaion at https://modmail.phodit.xyz/ and check the installation section.
+Please, read the documentation at https://modmail.phodit.xyz/ and check the installation section.

 ## What are the bot commands?